The Thebans Season at The Scoop

 The poor choreography finds its way into the later adult showing of Oedipus and Antigone, though the actors clearly begin to enjoy themselves further, emotionally engaging and developing with their more mature viewers.
 Robert Donald’s blind Teiresias is endearing, and both physically and vocally strong.
 Whitaker returns as Antigone’s sister Ismene, but her painful attempts to look as though she’s crying sadly detract from Lucy Cudden’s superbly subtle performance as the female lead.
 Both Scott-Wallace and Cudden are clearly powerful actors, well supported by Samantha Lawson’s disturbed Queen Jocasta, despite her mindless wandering back and forth in the first half.

 The fact remains that free theatre is simply amazing after the recent funding cuts and More London is clearly popular, currently in its 11th summer at The Scoop.
 Privately supported by investors and companies, everyone involved works for the sheer faith and love for theatre and the festival.
 This season could do with tidying up in places, and some directorial moments could be tweaked in regards to actor choices, but otherwise The Thebans is a very enjoyable evening and accessible for every budget.

 Photos: Sheila Burnett

-The Thebans Season is on at The Scoop: More London from Wednesday to Sunday until 1st September 2013.
+The Thebans Season is at The Scoop: More London from Wednesday to Sunday until 1st September 2013.
 Seats are on a first come, first served basis.
-For further information, visit here.
+For further information visit the festival’s website here.